hugosilvag6/STORYBOARD-dice/README.md

 # Dice

-- Aplicativo que roda dois dados de forma aleatória ao clicar no botão;
+- Simple app that rolls two dices randomly when the button is clicked;
-- Criado com Swift storyboard;
+- Created using Swift Storyboard;
-- Otimizado para iPhone 13 Pro;
+- Optimized for iPhone 13 Pro;